pubkey/rxdb/docs-src/docs/quickstart.md

 ### Replication

 RxDB has multiple [replication plugins](./replication.md) to replicated database state with a server.
-The easiest way to replicate data between your clients devices it the [WebRTC replication plugin](./replication-webrtc.md) that replicates data between devices without a centralized server.
+The easiest way to replicate data between your clients devices is the [WebRTC replication plugin](./replication-webrtc.md) that replicates data between devices without a centralized server.
 This makes it easy to try out replication without having to host anything.

 ```ts
 import {